large group pf people looking at an exhibit

 The Science History Institute welcomed a lively crowd of more than 300 to the opening of our new permanent exhibition, Earthly Matters.
 Held on Wednesday, October 8, the multifaceted celebration featured a ribbon cutting ceremony to officially unveil our recently renovated lobby, which includes our new “hall of minerals” exhibit space, gift shop, and welcome desk.

 Curator Michelle DiMeo and exhibition developer Jesse Smith gave the packed house a behind-the-scenes tour of Earthly Matters, complete with fascinating stories of how humans have mined, studied, and categorized minerals for thousands of years.
 The event also included an interactive table featuring experiments using the mineral hardness scale created by Friedrich Mohs in 1812 (and still used today) and color streak tests.
-Visitors also learned about fluorescence and the chemical properties of the minerals in our collection, while viewing historic periodic tables and a display of alchemical texts and rare books on minerals from our library collection.
+Visitors also learned about fluorescence and the chemical properties of the minerals in our collection, and viewed historic periodic tables and a display of alchemical texts and rare books on minerals from our library collection.

 As part of the Institute’s Rohm and Haas Fellow in Focus lecture series, former Institute scholars Megan Piorko and Meagan Allen greeted guests at the “Producing the Philosophers’ Stone” table.
 Piorko had attendees try their hand at solving the first line of a 17th-century ciphertext containing a partial recipe for creating the legendary substance, which alchemists believed could turn base metals like lead and iron into gold.
-Allen demonstrated how she made an amalgam from mercury and gold while a video of her smelting the element antinomy in a lab looped on a video screen.
+Allen demonstrated how she made an amalgam from mercury and gold, while a video of her smelting the element antinomy in a lab looped on a video screen.

 Earthly Matters is open to the public Wednesday through Saturday, 10am to 5pm; admission is free.